-113. The remaining ECAs have no plans to consider further measures and/or changes to their policies and practices at this time.
+112. The remaining 22 ECAs have no plans to consider further measures and/or changes to their policies and practices at this time, pending the outcomes of the negotiations of a replacement Recommendation.

-114. Descriptions and comments provided by ECAs regarding their further general measures can be found in the respective responses made available on OECD website.
+113. Descriptions and comments provided by ECAs regarding their further general measures can be found in the respective responses made available on OECD website.